- GDP (PPP):

-Egypt’s top individual and corporate income tax rates are 25 percent.
+The top individual and corporate income tax rates are 25 percent.
 Other taxes include a property tax and a general sales tax.
-Total tax revenue is equal to 12.9 percent of domestic income.
-Government spending equals 32.7 percent of the domestic economy, and public debt has risen to 89 percent of GDP.
-Measures to reduce the budget deficit by lowering energy subsidies are underway.
+The overall tax burden equals 11.9 percent of total domestic income.
+Government spending has amounted to 35.1 percent of total output (GDP) over the past three years, and budget deficits have averaged 12.7 percent of GDP.
+Public debt is equivalent to 87.7 percent of GDP.